Olivia Culpo & Danny Amendola: 5 Fast Facts You Need To Know

 The two also went to Coachella together for the second year in a row.
 The two looked super casual at the annual music festival.
 They joined pals Jesse Metcalfe and Cara Santana for a sort of double date.

 Aside from these big public events, Amendola and Culpo have done some normal kid things too.
-The couple has spent a good amount of time with family in friends in Massachusetts.
+The couple has spent a good amount of time with family in friends in New England.
 They have shared quite a few romantic dinners together, as well.

 5. Amendola Taught Culpo How to Throw a Football at Tom Brady’s Best Buddies Challenge at Harvard Stadium